cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

 - You have been invited to the test organization, accepted the invitation, and have an **Owner** role.
 This user will be referred to as the primary user throughout the rest of the document.

-  > ℹ️️️️ The email address of this user will be referenced as the primary email
+  > ℹ️️️️ The email address of this user will be referenced as the primary email.

   ![Verify primary user role](/integrations/Create-test-finding-verify-primary-user-role.png "Verify primary user role")